 Since graduating with an MA in Film & TV Design from the Australian Film, Television and Radio School in 1998, Melinda Doring has designed a number of highly regarded Australian feature films and television projects.

-Melinda has recently completed work on Wake In Fright, a two part mini-series for Network Ten.
-This follows her work on Cate Shortland’s latest feature film, Berlin Syndrome, based on the novel of the same name, Produced by Aquarius Films filmed on location in Berlin and Melbourne’s Dockland Studios.
-Melinda has also worked with Cate on her first feature Somersault, the ABC TV series The Silence and two award winning short films Flowergirl and Pent up house.
+Melinda’s most recent work includes Stateless, a drama series produced by Dirty Films and Matchbox Productions for ABC and Palm Beach, a feature film written by Joanna Murrary-Smith and directed by Rachel Ward.
+Prior to this she worked on: Storm Boy, remake of 1976 Australian classic, directed by Shawn Seet; Wake In Fright, Network Ten’s two part mini-series and the feature film Berlin Syndrome, based on the novel of the same name, produced by Aquarius Films filmed on location in Berlin and Melbourne’s Dockland Studios.
+For her work on Berlin Syndrome Melinda received a nomination for Best Production Design at the 2017 7th Annual AACTA Awards.
+Melinda has also worked with Cate on her first feature Somersault, the ABC TV series The Silence and two award winning short films Flowergirl and Pent Up House.

 In 2012 Melinda designed See Saw Film’s adaptation of Robyn Davidson’s epic journey across Australia, Tracks directed by John Curran and shot on location by DOP Mandy Walker in the Flinders Ranges and the Northern Territory.
-Tracks premiered at the 2013 Venice Film Festival and was picked up by the Weinstein Company for international distribution.
+Tracks premiered at the 2013 Venice Film Festival.

-2010/2011 Melinda designed Matchbox Pictures TV series, The Slap.
-This multi award wining show based on Christos Tsiolskas novel gave her the opportunity to work with some incredible directors including Robert Connolly, Tony Ayers, Jessica Hobbs and Matt Saville.
+In 2010/2011 Melinda designed Matchbox Pictures TV series, The Slap.
+This multi award winning show based on Christos Tsiolskas novel gave her the opportunity to work with some incredible directors including Robert Connolly, Tony Ayers, Jessica Hobbs and Matt Saville.

 In 2010 Melinda designed Paperbark Films ambitious feature The Eye of The Storm, set in Sydney in 1972 and based on the Nobel Award winning novel by Patrick White, directed by the legendary Fred Schepisi.
 Melinda won the inaugural 2012 AACTA award for her work on this film.